Wichayanee Pearklin

 Wichayanee Pearklin (Thai: วิชญาณี เปียกลิ่น), also known as Gam Wichayanee, Gam The Star, or simply Gam (born September 21, 1989), is a Thai actress, singer, and television host.
 Wichayanee is the "Most Admired Female Singer in Modern Thai Music", according to Suan Dusit Poll in 2018, surveying Thai people around Thailand.
 She is also regarded by the Thai media as the "Female Artist with Outstanding Powerful Voice" or the "Powerful Diva" and has been awarded various accolades, including the National Outstanding Youth Award and Most Popular Female Artist Award.
-Wichayanee was firstly known to the Thai public as the first female winner who won popular votes from Thai people in "The Star" Season 4 (2008), the first singing talent reality show in Thailand.
+Wichayanee was firstly known to the Thai public as the first female winner who won popular votes from Thai people in The Star Season 4 (2008), the first singing talent reality show in Thailand.
 She is widely known for voicing Elsa and singing "Let It Go" in the Thai localization of Disney's animation film Frozen – she also voiced Elsa and sang "Into the Unknown" in the Thai version of Frozen II.

-Wichayanee is recognized for her power, singing technique, and emotional performance.
+Wichayanee is recognized for her strength in singing technique, and emotional performance.
 She is able to sing in many genres, from pop, R&B, jazz to Thai country, and in many languages, including Thai, English, and Korean.